gesteves/gateway/source/blog/2021-10-30-how-i-back-up-my-lightroom-catalogs.html.markdown

 ### Caveats

-* While I rarely have a need for these older catalogs, I don't want to risk losing them entirely, which is why I rely on external drives _and_ Glacier.
+* While I rarely have a need for these older catalogs, I don't want to risk losing them entirely if an external drive dies, which is why I rely on external drives _and_ Glacier.
 * However, retrieving files from Glacier, even just to list the contents of the vault, takes _hours_.
 I'd rather not have to use it, which is why I emphasize copying the catalogs to multiple external drives.
 They're cheap these days, anyway; I've been using these [Seagate 2TB external drives](https://amzn.to/3pVTSwi) for the past couple of years, with zero issues so far.
 * One problem with this strategy is that the process of exporting the previous year's photos as a new catalog effectively copies them, so I need to have enough hard drive space to do that.
 I've definitely been in a situation where if I put it off too long, I won't have enough space to do it.